InsertX2k/cwofficial/README.md

 No, you will not find your software here without your permission, as long as we ask for your permission and confirmation before we post your project in this repository.

 # Why is this repository still empty?
-Well, It isn't right now, It contains a single project (somewhat) named Windows BSOD Causer Project, and it is intended to trigger the bug that causes a BSOD.
+Well, It isn't right now, It contains a single project (somewhat) named Windows BSOD Causer Project, and it is intended to trigger the bug that causes a BSOD, also, It contains a project which will help you to properly use the program UnRPA from the DOS command line.

 # Any questions?
 Need answers for any questions?, ask me them on my forum (check links), or ask me them on my twitter (check links too)!